MikeHopley/ftl-ships-strategy/index.md

 ## Zoltan A

 The Zoltan Shield provides strong defence in most fights, the Halberd never misses, and the Leto is a backup if your weapons get damaged.
 Therefore this ship has a very safe start.
-It's also important to find hacking or shield-breaking weapons before sector 3.
-For these reasons, delay shield upgrades enough so that you can visit sector 1 stores with 80 scrap.
+It's also important to find hacking or shield-breaking weapons before sector 3. **Delay shield upgrades** enough to visit any store with 80 scrap (including sector 1 stores).
 Shields-4 is the next priority.

 You start with only engines-1.
 Engines-2 and engines-3 are cheap and work well with the Zoltan Shield, but shields-4 is still better.
 Fit in engine upgrades later, when you can.